 At June 30, 2012, the fair value of our long-term debt was \$999.4 million and the carrying amount was \$952.4 million.
 The fair value of our unsecured notes payable was \$862.2 million as of June 30, 2012, based on established market prices for the securities on June 30, 2012 and are considered Level 2 financial liabilities.
 The fair value of our Revolving Credit Facility is \$51.9 million, estimated using a discounted cash flow analysis based on current market interest rates and comparison of interest rates being paid to our current incremental borrowing rates for similar types of borrowing arrangements and is considered a Level 3 financial liability.
-The fair value of our Restaurant Group Term Loan is \$85.0 million, estimated using a discounted cash flow analysis based on current rates being paid to our current market interest rates and comparison of interest rates and so for wing a rangements and is considered a Level 3 financial liability.
+The fair value of our Restaurant Group Term Loan is \$85.0 million, estimated using a discounted cash flow analysis based on current market interest rates and comparison of interest rates being paid to our current incremental borrowing rates for similar types of borrowing arrangements and is considered a Level 3 financial liability.